cimryan/teslausb/README.md

    > Note: you don't need to uncompress the zip file you downloaded.

 ### Get a shell on the Pi
-> Regardless of which way you use to access the Pi (Keyboard+HDMI or USB networking), **before you boot the Pi for for the first time with the MicroSD inserted**, edit the /boot/cmdline.txt file on the MicroSD to delete the parameter "init=/usr/lib/raspi-config/init_resize.sh".
+> Regardless of which way you use to access the Pi (Keyboard+HDMI or USB networking), **before you boot the Pi for for the first time with the MicroSD inserted**, verify that the /boot/cmdline.txt file on the MicroSD does not contain the parameter "init=/usr/lib/raspi-config/init_resize.sh".
+Delete it if present.

+##### Use a monitor/keyboard/mouse
-If you have a monitor with an hdmi input, a mini hdmi to hdmi cable, a usb keyboard and a micro usb power cable you can hook up the devices to the Pi and configure it directly.
+If you have a monitor with an HDMI input, a Mini HDMI to HDMI cable, a usb keyboard and a micro usb power cable you can hook up the devices to the Pi and configure it directly.
 1. Insert the MicroSD card into the Pi.
 1. Connect the keyboard, and monitor to the Pi.
 1. Connect the power supply to the Pi using the port labeld "PWR" on the circuitboard.
 1. When you're prompted for the password for the user "pi" use "raspberry" without the quotes.
 1. Now skip to section below titled "Get the scripts onto the Pi".

+##### Windows (Setup USB Networking)

-If you don't have a keyboard/HDMI setup to boot the Pi and edit/transfer files directly, you'll probably want to connect to the Pi over USB.
+If you don't have a keyboard/HDMI setup to boot the Pi and edit/transfer files directly, you'll probably want to connect to the Pi over Wifi or USB networking.
-* If you're using Windows, follow [these instructions](GetShellWithoutMonitorOnWindows.md), then skip down to the section titled "Get the scripts onto the Pi".
+* Follow [these instructions](GetShellWithoutMonitorOnWindows.md), then skip down to the section titled "Get the scripts onto the Pi".

+##### macOS or Linux (Setup Wifi or USB Networking)
-* If you're using Linux or a Mac, follow [these instructions](GetShellWitoutMonitorOnLinux.md), then proceed to the next section.
+* Follow [these instructions](GetShellWitoutMonitorOnLinux.md), then proceed to the next section.

-### Get the scripts onto the Pi
+### Set up Wifi on the Pi (manually)

+If you don't yet have Wifi running from the previous section, use these instructions to get it set up.
+Otherwise, skip to **Set up the USB Storage Functionality**.

-Now that you have a shell on the Pi you can turn the Pi into a smart USB drive.
+Now that you have an `ssh` shell on the Pi over USB networking, you can set up Wifi and continue with setup.

 1. Enter the following commands:
     ```
     sudo -i